Histoire de ma vie: Story of the manuscript

 Casanova allegedly wrote the first chapters of the book in 1789, during a profound illness.

 In 1794, Casanova met Charles Joseph, Prince de Ligne.
 The two of them established a mutual friendship.
 The Prince expressed a desire to read Casanova's memoirs, and Casanova decided to polish the manuscript before sending it to the Prince.
 After reading at least the first three tomes of the manuscript, Charles Joseph suggested that the memoir be shown to an editor in Dresden to publish in exchange for an annuity.
 Casanova was convinced to publish the manuscript, but chose another route.
-In 1797, he asked Marcolini Di Fano, minister at the Cabinet of the Saxon Court, to help him with the publication.
+In 1797, he asked Marcolini Di Fano, minister in the Cabinet of the Saxon court, to help him with the publication.

 In May 1798, Casanova was alone in Dux.
 He foresaw his death and asked for members of his family currently residing in Dresden to come and support him in his last moments.
 Carlo Angiolini, the husband of Casanova's niece, traveled without delay from Dresden to Dux.
 After Casanova's death, he returned to Dresden with the manuscript.
 Carlo himself died in 1808 and the manuscript passed to his daughter Camilla.
 Because of the Napoleonic Wars, the climate was not favorable for publishing the memoirs of a character belonging to a past age.
 After the Battle of Leipzig (1813), Marcolini remembered the manuscript and offered 2500 thalers to Camilla's tutor, who judged the offer too modest and refused.

 After some years, the recession compromised the wealth of Camilla's family.
 She asked her brother Carlo to quickly sell the manuscript.
 In 1821, it was sold to the publisher Friedrich Arnold Brockhaus.
 Brockhaus asked Wilhelm von Schütz to translate the book into German.
 Some extracts of the translation and the first volume were published as early as 1822.
 The collaboration between Brockhaus and Schütz stopped in 1824, after the publication of the fifth volume.
 The other volumes were then translated by another, unknown translator.